 Human trafficking, is defined in the UN Protocol on trafficking, adopted in 2000, as the acquisition of a person, by means of deception or coercion, for the purposes of exploitation.
-Human trafficking, or modern day slavery, as it is often referred to, is a crime and a safeguarding issue affecting millions across the world and in the United Kingdom.
-Staff at Coombe Hill Infants' School are alert to the existence of modern slavery and child trafficking and concerns will be recorded and reported to the Single Point of Access as appropriate.
+Human trafficking, or modern slavery as it is often referred to, is a crime and a safeguarding issue affecting millions across the world and in the United Kingdom.

+Staff at Coombe Hill Infants school are alert to the existence of modern slavery and child trafficking and concerns will be recorded and reported to SPA as appropriate.

-Types of Modern Day Slavery
+Types of Modern Slavery

-Examples of industries and services where slavery exist in the UK today, the victims of which include children and young people are (with examples):
+Examples of industries and services where slavery exist in the UK today, the victims of which include children and young people are (with examples)

 - the sex industry, including brothels

 - retail: nail bars, hand car washes

 - factories: food packing

 - hospitality: fast-food outlets

-- agriculture: fruit picking

-- · domestic labour: cooking, cleaning and child minding

-- additionally, victims can be forced into criminal activities such as cannabis production, theft or begging
+- agriculture: fruit picking - domestic labour: cooking, cleaning and childminding - in addition, victims can be forced into criminal activities such as cannabis production, theft or begging.

-Modern day slavery is an issue that transcends age, gender and ethnicities.
-It can include victims that have been brought to the UK from overseas or vulnerable people in the UK being forced illegally work against their will.
+Modern slavery is an issue that transcends age, gender and ethnicities.
+It can include victims that have been brought to the UK from overseas or vulnerable people in the UK being forced illegally to work against their will.
 Children and young people have an increased vulnerability to slavery.

-Poverty, limited opportunities at home, lack of education, unstable social and political conditions, and war are some of the situations that contribute to trafficking of victims and slavery.
+Poverty, limited opportunities at home, lack of education, unstable social and political conditions and war are some of the situations that contribute to trafficking of victims and slavery.